veeso-dev/blog.veeso.dev/blog/post-7/index-en.md

 ---
-date: '2023-10-04 17:00:00'
+date: "2023-10-04 17:00:00"
-slug: 'ive-replaced-google-analytics-with-umami'
+slug: "ive-replaced-google-analytics-with-umami"
 title: "I've replaced Google Analytics with Umami"
-description: 'And why you should do the same'
+description: "And why you should do the same"
-author: 'veeso'
+author: "veeso"
 featured_image: featured.jpeg
 category: web-development
-reading_time: '6'
+reading_time: "6"
 ---

 ## Google Analytics is mostly overrated